sysnasri/pawapay/README.md

 # Lets get started
 You need to install terraform and aws-iam-authenticator to perform this task.

+clone the repository and base on your needs change terraform variables in k8s/variables.tf , variables are self explanatory.

 There are two folders in this repository. init and k8s.

         ● init: